IoTNotes/BlinkLed/README.md

 // As above, false is the default parameter
 BlinkLed myLed(2, false);

-// Creae a BlynkLed object on pin 2, active LOW BlinkLed myLed(2, true)
+// Create a BlynkLed object on pin 2, active LOW BlinkLed myLed(2, true)
 ```